 What Does it Take to Be a Payroll and Timekeeping Clerk?

-Payroll & Timekeeping Clerk Definition Compile and record employee time and payroll data.
-May compute employees' time worked, production, and commission.
+Job Description & Duties Compile and record employee time and payroll data.
+May compute employees’ time worked, production, and commission.
 May compute and post wages and deductions, or prepare paychecks.

-A Day in the Life of a Payroll & Timekeeping Clerk
+Daily Life Of a Payroll & Timekeeping Clerk

 - Keep informed about changes in tax and deduction laws that apply to the payroll process.